br41nslug/directus-websocket-subscribe/README.md

   "data": "You don't have permission to access this."
 }
 ```

-## Custome handlers
-It is possible to extend this extension using another custom extension!
-Yes thats a lot of extending xD For now the code in this example will have to speak for itself: [examples/custom-integration/index.js](examples/custom-integration/index.js).
-I havent gotten around to compatibility with Typescript yet etc...
-But it basically accepts the untyped versions of the core handlers.

 ## Core handlers
 > Note: singletons are not supported yet.